 The Care Inspectorate is scaling down inspections during this time and putting in place arrangements which will involve gathering information, assessing the level of risk in care services and establishing assurances about the quality of care people experience.
 They have revised their notification guidance and are only making visits to services when absolutely necessary.
 They have also introduced flexibility around registration practices and provided guidance on staffing.

 Further details can be found on their dedicated COVID-19 page.

-HMIPS is postponing all routine inspections and will carry out liaison visits on a risk assessed, essential visit basis only.
-All independent prison monitoring duties have also been suspended.
+On 26th March 2020, HMIPS postponed all routine inspections and will carry out liaison visits on a risk assessed, essential visit basis only.
+All independent prison monitoring duties were also suspended.
 Further details in this update from HMIPS (26th March 2020).

 Information for third sector delivery organisations